 |Native Area||North America, Europe, Asia|

-Keep in mind that fruit-producing trees will drop crabapples in the fall and early winter.
+These fruit-producing trees will drop crabapples in the fall and early winter.
 The decaying flesh of the fruit may stain driveways, sidewalks, and patios, so keep this in mind when choosing where to plant your weeping crabapple.
-Additionally, the small, sour fruit is not in itself toxic, but can cause digestive upset to children or animals that indulge in one too many crabapples.

-For maximum flower and fruit production, the weeping crabapple demands full sun.
-Ideally, this tree should receive 8 to 12 hours of direct light each day.
-However, if you have a spot that is partly shady, the tree can tolerate such conditions—it just may not have as many abundant blooms or a bumper crop of crabapples.
+For maximum flower and fruit production, a weeping crabapple demands full sun.
+Ideally, this tree should receive eight to 12 hours of direct light each day.
+However, if you have a spot that is partly shady, the tree can tolerate such conditions—but it will probably produce fewer blossoms and fruit.